Navigate through National Parks and Wildlife Refuges a 3 week journey of biodiversity, adventure, and insight.

 Take a peek outside the plane window to get your first glimpse of Central America as you arrive to San Jose.
 Start your journey off right by enjoying the most common, delicious local cuisine, Gallo Pinto.
 Wake up to the sights, sounds and smells of a Latino capital!
 San Jose is surrounded by lush rainforests and is home to just 300,000 people.
-San Jose is a busy commercial hub surrounded by amazing rainforest mountains behind.
 Amidst the small, winding streets you will get to see a great mix of European architecture.

-Travel back up the coast line to Cebadilla, to where we will be undertaking our animal rescue volunteering!
-This rescue centre is home to a variety of animals that were rescued from the illegal animal trade, which is unfortunately still functioning in parts of the country.
+Next, we head over to Cebadilla, where we will be undertaking our animal rescue volunteering!
+This rescue center is home to a variety of animals that were rescued from the illegal animal trade, which is unfortunately still functioning in parts of the country.
 The goal is to help the animals recover from both physical and psychological wounds that have arisen from their past suffering.
-During the stay we’ll support the centre with volunteer work such as working in the animal kitchen, assisting with the sloth garden, helping with the compost and enriching their homes.
-We’re sure that by the end of the week you’ll feel as at home at the centre as the animals and won’t want to leave!
+During the stay we’ll support the center with volunteer work such as working in the animal kitchen, assisting with the sloth garden, helping with the compost and enriching their homes.
+We’re sure that by the end of the week you’ll feel as at home at the center as the animals and won’t want to leave!

-We will spend our final day in Jaco furthering exploring the coastline, surfing or swimming in the warm, salty Pacific Ocean.
-We will be taking advantage of all that the surrounding area has to offer.
+Spend your final day in Jaco furthering exploring the coastline, surfing or swimming in the warm, salty Pacific Ocean.
+Any activities you choose are optional so make sure to have a good look into all that the surrounding area has to offer.

-Experience the idyllic beaches as we spend our last couple of days on the program in Esterillos.
+Experience the idyllic beaches as we spend our last couple of days on the program in Tamarillo.
 Reflecting on our program with our group members will be an important aspect whilst here.
-Aside from that spend as much time as you want absorbing that salty sea and delicious food!
+Aside from that, you can spend as much time as you want absorbing that salty sea and delicious food!

 Open to students and non-students, ideally 15 - 17 years.
 This program is suitable for anyone of average fitness with an enthusiasm for the outdoors, conservation and new experiences.
-You need to be committed to, and prepared for, some physical work whilst on the volunteer components of the program i.e. trail building or the removal of invasive plants and while on the outdoor activities, be prepared to give-it-a-go.
-As a guideline, you should aim to be comfortable hiking 4-6 hours with a backpack.
-You don’t need to have had previous experience with any of the activities offered.
+You need to be committed to, and prepared for, some physical work whilst on the volunteer components of the program i.e. tree planting or the removal of invasive plants and while on the outdoor activities, be prepared to give-it-a-go.

 The program is a shared group experience.
 We expect you to join the program with an open mind and a willingness to work together with your group mates to make the program an amazing experience for the whole group.
 Additionally, the program will be as much about the inner journey of personal growth and learning about yourself as it is about what you will experience in the outer physical journey.
 We expect you to be open to learning and challenging your ideas and assumptions.

-Our accommodation will be a mixture of camping (tents supplied) and comfortable and clean hostels and lodges.
-Laundry and WiFi facilities will be available most days, except during the weeks in the field on the volunteer projects and on expeditions.
+Our accommodation will be a mixture of comfortable and clean hostels, lodges and campsites.
+Laundry and Wi-Fi facilities will be available most days, except during the weeks in the field on the volunteer projects and on expeditions.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
-All meals are included in the program cost.
-Food preparation, shared by all students, is fun, social and often a highlight.
+Breakfast, lunch and dinner are included in the program cost.
+Any snacks are at an additional cost, which we recommend budgeting around $12 per day for.